susudo10/Group18--GCGO--PLP1/README.md

 get_user_choice(): Handles user input for menu selections.

-Program Structure:
-The system is organized into multiple Python files:

-main.py: Handles the main program loop and menu navigation.

-database.py: Manages all interactions with the SQLite database, including connection, table creation, and CRUD operations.

-student_manager.py: Contains the logic for all student-related functionalities.

-aid_manager.py: Contains the logic for all financial aid program-related functionalities.

-allocation_manager.py: Handles the core matching and aid allocation processes.

-report_manager.py: Generates various analytical reports.

-menu.py: Defines and displays all the user menus.

 How to Run
 To get the Financial Aid Management System up and running: